mermaidpurse/wrapsher/docs/wrapsher.md

 ## Status

 Wrapsher is pre-alpha software, and not feature-complete.
+Lots of things described in the README are aspirational.

 ## Getting Started -- The Basics